JulianKnodt/julianknodt.github.io/readme.md

 # Hi.

 Hey, these are just random thoughts or opinions I have.
-If you have any suggestions on what to write about or questions, go to the [github repo][github repo] for this page, and file an issue, or make a pull request!
+If you have any comments or questions on what to write about or questions, go to the [github repo][github repo] for this page, and file an issue, or make a pull request!
 I'll get to 'em eventually.

 ![Trippy](images/fieldgan2.gif)